-The grizzly bear is a subspecies of the brown bear, according to the National Wildlife Federation website.
-The grizzly bear begins life as a helpless furless ball but it can grow to become a feared and powerful predator, able to dispatch animals as large as moose and elk with a single blow.
+The grizzly bear is a subspecies of the brown bear (Ursus arctos).
+The grizzly bear life cycle begins with a baby bear that is a helpless furless ball but it can grow to become a feared and powerful predator, able to dispatch animals as large as moose and elk with a single blow.

 The female grizzly bear will mate with several males if enough are in the area she inhabits.
 For most grizzly bears, mating season runs from May into the first part of June.
-The female becomes sexually mature and able to have cubs between 4 1/2 and 10 years of age, notes the Bear Aware British Columbia website.
+The female becomes sexually mature and able to have cubs between 4 1/2 and 10 years of age.
 Most females will breed once every three to four years, as it requires a few years to integrate their cubs into the world.

 Pregnancy and Birth